 Treatment for lupus is very individual and medicines are given depending on the severity of the disease and the organs involved.

-Medications most commonly used to manage a person with lupus include;
+Medicine most commonly used to manage a person with lupus include:

-Drugs to suppress the immune system, such as methotrexateor cyclophosphamide, that are used for more severe disease under the strict supervision of a larger medical team as these medications are also used in cancer care.
+Drugs to suppress the immune system, such as methotrexate or cyclophosphamide, that are used for more severe disease under the strict supervision of a larger medical team as these medicines can have serious side effects.

 People with lupus need to take good care of their health, and maintain a healthy lifestyle so it's important to monitor and control other risk factors for ill-health such as smoking, high blood pressure, high blood fats, high blood sugars and being overweight.

 Learn more here about the development and quality assurance of healthdirect content.

 Last reviewed: August 2018